openafs-contrib/ansible-openafs/roles/openafs_devel/README.md

     afs_devel_fetch_method: "git"

+The arguments used for configuring the build can be overridden by setting the following variables

+    afs_devel_configure_opts: - configure options used for both client and server
+    afs_devel_configure_env:  - environment settings used for both client and server

+    afs_devel_client_configure_opts: - configure options specific for client builds
+    afs_devel_client_configure_env:  - environment settings specific for client builds

+    afs_devel_server_configure_opts: - configure options specific for server builds
+    afs_devel_server_configure_env:  - environment settings specific for server builds

+    The order these are used are:
+        - If defined, use the client/server specific settings.
+        - Otherwise use the 'afs_devel_configure_' if defined.
+        - If neither are defined use the built in defaults.

 The method to obtain the source code.
 One of 'git', or 'none' (or 'skip') Specify 'none' (or 'skip') to skip this stage.